Idols South Africa: Season 5

 M-Net announced a fifth season of South African Idols which premiered on Sunday, 1 February 2009, with a summer vibe and new rules.

 In addition to upping the heat of the selection process the strict a capella rule was abandoned.
 Instead, auditioners were allowed to bring instruments to the casting.
 The judges did not seem too pleased with the instruments, especially guitars which were very rarely played in tune.

 On the official finale, Sasha-Lee Davids was announced the winner, with 52.77% of the votes.
 Four days later, Idols announced that there had been problems with the voteline, and some of the votes that were sent before the cut-off time were not counted.
-The investigation hit the front page of the Times on 8 May 2009 and later in the day it was announced on the Idols website that the recount had showed that Jason Hartman had received 200000 more votes than Sasha-Lee Davids(of 2.3 million total votes in the finale (recount)).
+The investigation hit the front page of the Times on 8 May 2009 and later in the day it was announced on the Idols website that the recount had shown that Jason Hartman had received 200,000 more votes than Sasha-Lee Davids(of 2.3 million total votes in the finale (recount)).
 After discussion between M-Net and FremantleMedia (the format owners), Jason Hartman and Sasha-Lee Davids were declared winners.
 They both received identical full prizes.